sanjayssane/Machine-Learning/README.md

 # Machine-Learning

-This repository contains examples(code) of different machine learning algorithms.
+This repository contains some examples(code) of different machine learning algorithms.

 Created by
 Sanjay Sane